Mystery Ranch Sphinx 60

 Anyone shopping for a backpack designed for carrying loads of 40 pounds or more should be looking at a few specific qualities: an abundance of external pockets that provide a variety of organizational options; superior durability; and most of all, outstanding comfort and fit rooted in a sturdy frame, cushy padding, and a range of sizes.
 The Mystery Ranch Sphinx 60, which comes in men’s and women’s models, fills all those buckets, distinguishing itself as one of the very best big-load packs out there today.

+Carrying about 45 pounds for the first couple of days of a six-day, roughly 58-mile hike through northeastern Utah’s High Uintas Wilderness felt right around the comfort limit of the Sphinx 60 (at least for me—that may vary between individuals).
 On a three-day hike on the Snake River National Recreation Trail no. 102, on the Idaho side of Hells Canyon, I carried about 35 pounds very comfortably in the Sphinx 60, and it was clearly well below its maximum comfort limit.
 I also carried over 40 pounds of climbing gear inside the pack for several miles of hiking around Idaho’s Castle Rocks State Park on a weekend of cragging.
-I’d peg its comfortable carrying limit at 45 to 50 pounds for many backpackers, although I think stronger people accustomed to hauling heavier loads will find the Sphinx 60 suited to carrying over 50 pounds.
+I’d peg its comfortable carrying limit at 45 pounds for many backpackers, although I think stronger people accustomed to hauling heavier loads will find the Sphinx 60 suited to carrying over 50 pounds.

 The comfort and performance are rooted in Mystery Ranch’s Adventure Frame, comprised of two vertical composite rods, an upper horizontal composite bar, and an aluminum lumbar stay.
 The design allows some dynamic flex, enabling the pack to move in sync with your body, while an HDPE frame sheet delivers structure and stability—all of which effectively transfers much of the load weight onto the frame’s wings and ultimately your hips, performing exactly as a pack built for heavy loads should.